dymmond/esmerald/docs/scheduler/scheduler.md

 ### Enabling the scheduler

-In order to make sure it doesn't always start, Esmerald is expecting a flag `enable_scheduler` to be True.
-Without the `enable_scheduler = True`, the scheduler won't start.
+In order to make sure it does not always start, Esmerald is expecting a flag `enable_scheduler` to be True.
+Without the `enable_scheduler = True`, the scheduler will not start.

 The default behaviour is `enable_scheduler = False`.